MeetAndyHong/Todo-List/README.md

 # JQuery TODO List
-1. 基本添加删除事件
+1. Add and delete event
-2. 存储到Local Storage
+2. store in local storage
-3. 支持拖曳
+3. support for drag